Ontario holds one third of Canada’s population and is Canada’s largest power market.

 Transmission and local distribution will continue to be regulated to protect reliability, ensure lower distribution costs and curb overall electricity prices.

-PDF Download Ontario Power Market Charts
+Download Ontario Power Market Charts